 where M is the length of the estimation window and L is the length of the respective event window.
 The analysis applies several parametric and nonparametric tests.

 First, the battery of parametric tests is applied.
 The standard Brown and Warner (1985) “BW85” procedure that tests the hypothesis of the theoretical cross-sectional expected value being equal to zero.
 The test does not require cross-sectional independence and produces robust results even if event window and estimation period are simultaneous.
 However, it is not robust to part of the variance induced by the event.
 The Boehmer et al. (1991) cross-sectional "t-stat” test that assumes independence of tested series and examines weather the cross-sectional expected value equals to zero.
 The test is robust to the event induced variance.
-The standardized-residuals test that examines the hypothesis of expected theoretical cross-sectional value for a given day being equal to zero.
+The standardized-residuals “pt” test from Patell (1976) that examines the hypothesis of expected theoretical cross-sectional value for a given day being equal to zero.
 The standardization of residuals balances out the effect of event related variance, especially when compared to Brown and Warner variants.
 Because of the variance standardization, the “pt” test is appropriate under the presence of a highly volatile series that would potentially influence the whole sample.
 The test runs under the assumption of a cross-sectional independence and allows for the overlapping of event window and estimation period but is not robust to an event induced variance.
 The hybrid standardized cross section test from Boehmer (1991) that combines t-test and standardized results as previously described in Pattel`s procedure.
 The test has a null hypothesis of cross-sectional expected value being zero and runs under the assumption of cross sectional independence.
 The procedure is robust to the simultaneity of event window and estimation period.
 Finally, the test described in Lamb (1995) that tests the hypothesis of CAR statistic being different from zero and having the advantage of being robust to the correlation in the cross-section returns.

 Second, to control for the robustness, several nonparametric tests are applied.
 The simple binomial sign test “SIGN” that indicates weather the cross-sectional frequency of abnormal returns differs from 0.5 as described in Boehemer et al. (1991).
 The test has good properties in the presence of outliers i.e. series with extreme abnormal returns, and non-symmetric cross sectional returns but is not robust in when the estimation period and the event period overlap.
 The binomial test “GSIGN” that indicates if the cross-sectional frequency of positive abnormal returns differs from the expected value.
 The test is also robust to outliers, non-symmetric abnormal returns but doesn’t allow for the overlapping periods.
 The difference relative to the “SIGN” test is that “GSIGN” procedure estimates the expected frequency rather than using assumed value of 0.5.
 The Corrado and Zivney (1992) “CSIGN” procedure that uses rank ordering and exhibits robustness in the case of non-symmetric abnormal returns as well as variance jumps during the event window.
 The rank “RANK” procedure that orders abnormal returns according to the corresponding ranks.
 This procedure is robust to the non-symmetric abnormal returns and variance jumps but isn’t suitable for the event and estimation period overlapping.
 The modified rank “MRANK” procedure that extends regular rank test in terms of improved ordering procedure but exhibits very similar properties.
 Finally, the Willcoxon test “WLCX” based on the sum of ranks statistic that correspond to the ranking of non-zero differences of cross-sectional abnormal returns is used.
 The test is robust to overlapping of estimation and event windows.